|

 In the unconscious, however,

-the anger gets distorted because it is difficult for children to feel
+the anger gets distorted because it is difficult for children to admit being

 angry with a father from whom they still desire